nohat/dimming/docs/architecture/architecture.md

     - Introduce `LightEntityFeature.DYNAMIC_CONTROL` to indicate that an integration/device natively supports continuous `move`/`stop` commands.

-    - Introduce `LightEntityFeature.DYNAMIC_CONTROL_SIMULATED` and `LightEntityFeature.TRANSITION_SIMULATED` to inform Home Assistant Core that it can reliably _simulate_ these dynamic behaviors for the entity.

 3. **Centralized `LightTransitionManager` in Home Assistant Core:**

-    - Implement a new core component, the `LightTransitionManager`, which acts like a conductor, directing lights to dim smoothly.
-It will be responsible for orchestrating all dynamic light operations.
+    - Implement a new core component, the `LightTransitionManager`, which orchestrates all dynamic light operations by translating high-level `dynamic_control` service calls into the appropriate native protocol commands.

-    - For lights declaring `LightEntityFeature.DYNAMIC_CONTROL`, the manager will translate the `dynamic_control` service call into the appropriate native protocol command (e.g., Zigbee `Move`, Z-Wave `Start Level Change`, Tasmota `Dimmer >`, ESPHome's new native `move` command).
+    - For lights declaring `LightEntityFeature.DYNAMIC_CONTROL`, the manager will use the most efficient native protocol command available (e.g., Zigbee `Move`, Z-Wave `Start Level Change`, Tasmota `Dimmer >`, ESPHome's native `move`).

-    - For lights declaring `LightEntityFeature.DYNAMIC_CONTROL_SIMULATED` (but not `DYNAMIC_CONTROL`), the manager will perform **high-performance, event-driven software simulation**.
-This simulation will:

-        - Calculate incremental brightness/color steps based on the desired `speed` and `curve`.

-        - Schedule `async_call_later` (or similar efficient scheduling) to send these incremental updates to the light entity's `async_turn_on` method.

-        - Crucially, this simulation will _not_ rely on brittle Home Assistant-side `while` loops, ensuring responsiveness and minimizing network spam.
-It smartly sends small, efficient updates—like a metronome keeping a steady rhythm—without overloading your network.

-    - The manager will also handle the `transition` parameter, either passing it natively or simulating it for entities declaring `LightEntityFeature.1TRANSITION_SIMULATED`.

     - **Flow Diagram (Conceptual):**